salesforce-heroku-workshops/enterprise-java-developer/index.md

     3. Select `Add...`
     4. In the `Location` field enter: http://eclipse-plugin.herokuapp.com/install
     5. Select `Ok`
-    6. Once `Heroku Eclipse Integration` appears in the list, check the box to it's left
+    6. Once `Heroku Eclipse Integration` appears in the list, check the box to its left
     7. Select `Next`
     8. Follow the dialogs to complete the installation